Applied Mathematics

 Minor(s):

-The cadet who majors in applied mathematics obtains a sound basic education required for a career in the fields of operations research, statistics, and computational mathematics.
-The department emphasizes an interdisciplinary approach, extensive use of technology, and modeling of real-world problems.
-A variety of positions in the military, government, industry, and business, is available to a graduate with a B.S. in applied mathematics.
+The cadet who majors in applied mathematics obtains a sound basic education required for a career in the fields of Operations Research, statistics, or computational mathematics.
+Our approach emphasizes an interdisciplinary approach, extensive use of technology, and modeling of real world problems.
+A variety of positions in the military, government, industry, and business are available to a graduate with a B.S. in Applied Mathematics.